 When making a report, you can contact the Law Society's Practice Advice Service to discuss possible ways to manage the client's expectations and reducing the risk of being in a situation where tipping off becomes an issue.

-For further information, please see Chapter 6 of the Draft anti-money laundering guidance for the legal sector.
+For further information, please see Chapter 6 of the anti-money laundering guidance for the legal sector.

 You may also find this article useful: ‘Tipping Off: A Practical Guide to what you can tell your client’.